Updated April 2020

 Sonny Red’s, the Neapolitan pizza extravaganza that opened this year in Lackawanna, also serves up some excellent wings, but they’re somewhat shrouded in mystery.
-Here’s what we do know: “Joe’s Jumbo Chicken Wings” ($11.99 for single order, $21.99 for double) signature sauce, which is light and somewhere between mild and medium heat, contains eight ingredients.
+Here’s what we do know: “Sonny’s Wings” ($12 for single order, $22 for double) signature sauce, which is light and somewhere between mild and medium heat, contains eight ingredients.
 The wings are perfectly crispy.
 They’re topped with cilantro and parmesan cheese.
 They are 100 percent delicious.
 Anything beyond that is purely conjecture.

 185 Main St., East Aurora, 14052

 Bar-Bill Tavern in East Aurora is an absolute MUST-GO for wings – we *all* know this.
 (Their pizza, fries and beef on weck are all pretty bomb, too FYI.)
 They serve a variety of wing flavors, but we recommend springing for the cajun, which are crispy wings cooked with a flavor-packed dry rub all over their delicious selves.
-We also hear excellent things about the “Sicilian” wing, which weirdly isn’t listen on the online menu.
-Maybe they have a secret menu.
-Either way, we’re on board.
-Other interesting flavors include “zesty honey pepper” and “honey butter BBQ.”
+We also hear excellent things about the “Sicilian” wing.
+Other interesting flavors include “hot and spicy BBQ” and “honey butter BBQ.”
 We are hungry typing this.
 All we can say is YES, YES to the wings.

 65 Webster St., North Tonawanda, 14120